owen-saunders/datascience-examples/README.md

 A python file showing KMeans on a generated dataset.
 No visualisations.
 Not converted to notebook.

 #### MeanShift
 A notebook showing MeanShift in its simplest form.
-Visualisations are included.
+Visualisations and accuracy tests are included.